mbod/comm318_fall2021/syllabus.md

 * Recommended reading

     * The two books by Ben Jones in The Data Literacy Series:
       1. _Data Literacy Fundamentals: Understanding the Power & Value of Data_
       2. _Learning to See Data: How to Interpret the Visual Language of Charts_
     * Tim Harford, _The Data Detective: Ten Easy Rules to Make Sense of Statistics_.
 Riverhead Books (February 2, 2021)
     * David Spiegelhalter, _The Art of Statistics: How to Learn from Data_.
 Basic Books (August 17, 2021)
+    * Cole Nussbaumer Knaflic, _Storytelling with data: A visualization guide for business professionals_, Wiley (2015)

 * Other readings on data journalism and resources for learning Python programming and data analysis will be made available on the class Canvas site and the course github repository.